mediadrop/mediadrop/doc/install/upgrade.rst

    # Now, activate that virtual environment
    source venv/bin/activate

-**NOTE 1:** Before MediaCore 0.10 the virtualenv folder was named 'mediadrop_env' in the documentation.
+**NOTE 1:** Before MediaDrop 0.10 (aka MediaCore CE 0.10) the virtualenv folder was named 'mediacore_env' in the documentation.

 **NOTE 2:** If you kept your virtualenv inside the MediaDrop source code directory (as recommended in the docs before version 0.10) please create the